CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricUplinkPcRole.md

 `func (o *FabricUplinkPcRole) UnsetLinkControlPolicy()`

 UnsetLinkControlPolicy ensures that no value is present for LinkControlPolicy, not even an explicit nil
+### GetMacSecPolicy

+`func (o *FabricUplinkPcRole) GetMacSecPolicy() FabricMacSecPolicyRelationship`

+GetMacSecPolicy returns the MacSecPolicy field if non-nil, zero value otherwise.

+### GetMacSecPolicyOk

+`func (o *FabricUplinkPcRole) GetMacSecPolicyOk() (*FabricMacSecPolicyRelationship, bool)`

+GetMacSecPolicyOk returns a tuple with the MacSecPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMacSecPolicy

+`func (o *FabricUplinkPcRole) SetMacSecPolicy(v FabricMacSecPolicyRelationship)`

+SetMacSecPolicy sets MacSecPolicy field to given value.

+### HasMacSecPolicy

+`func (o *FabricUplinkPcRole) HasMacSecPolicy() bool`

+HasMacSecPolicy returns a boolean if a field has been set.

+### SetMacSecPolicyNil

+`func (o *FabricUplinkPcRole) SetMacSecPolicyNil(b bool)`

+ SetMacSecPolicyNil sets the value for MacSecPolicy to be an explicit nil

+### UnsetMacSecPolicy
+`func (o *FabricUplinkPcRole) UnsetMacSecPolicy()`

+UnsetMacSecPolicy ensures that no value is present for MacSecPolicy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)